UDC-GAC/papi_wrapper/README.md

 # papi_wrapper
 Simple wrapper for PAPI most common used functions.

 PAPI's low-level API allows programmers to program different hardware counters while executing a program.
 However, programming those counters may introduce a lot of complex code onto the original program.
 Besides, configuring properly PAPI may be tedious.
-For these reasons we have created a set of macros in order to simplify the problem, while configuring PAPI at compilation
+For these reasons we have created a set of macros in order to simplify the problem, while configuring PAPI at compilation time: either using flags or files.

 This interface works for multithreaded programs using OpenMP; actually this was the main reason for developing this interface.
 See [Usage](#usage) and [Options](#options) sections for further details.